Last revision: June 18, 2026

 Prospective applicants have the rights described in the Privacy Rights and Dispute Resolution sections of this Privacy Statement.

-Requests or inquiries regarding the processing of applicant Personal Data may be submitted to DXC Global Data Protection at privacy@dxc.com.
+Requests or inquiries regarding applicant Personal Data may be submitted to Privacy at privacy@dxc.com.

-DXC sites or services may provide links to third-party applications, products, services or websites for your convenience and information.
+DXC sites or services may provide links to third-party applications, products, services, or websites for your convenience and information.
 DXC does not control these third-party sites or their privacy practices, which may differ from DXC's practices.
-We do not endorse or make representations about third-party sites and privacy practices.
-Any Personal Data you choose to provide to these third parties and that is collected by them is not covered by Privacy Statement.
+We do not endorse or make representations about third-party sites or their privacy practices.
+Any Personal Data you choose to provide to these third parties, and that is collected by them, is not covered by this Privacy Statement.
 We encourage you to review the privacy policy of any site you visit before allowing the collection and use of your Personal Data.

 We may provide social media features that enable you to share information with your social networks and to interact with DXC and its group companies on social media sites.
 Your use of these features may result in the collection or sharing of information about you.
 We encourage you to review the privacy policies and settings on the social media sites with which you interact to make sure you understand the information that may be collected, used, and shared by those sites.

-We value your opinion, if you have any comments or question about this Privacy Statement, DXC's handling of your Personal Data, or a possible breach of your privacy, email DXC Global Data Protection at privacy@dxc.com
+If you have comments or questions about this Privacy Statement, DXC’s handling of your Personal Data, or a possible privacy breach, please email Privacy at privacy@dxc.com